Sryn/eikanjibot/README.md

       * https://developer.twitter.com/en/docs/tweets/timelines/api-reference/get-statuses-home_timeline
     * Detect query tweet
       * DONE - detected mention tweet
-      * Test detect only mention tweets since last previous replied mention tweet
+      * Test detect only mention tweets since last previous replied mention tweet <- DONE
       * Should store the tweet ID of the last mention that was replied to in the filesystem (config.py?)
         * DONE - using ConfigParser + JSON
         * based on https://stackoverflow.com/a/19078712